LoD Singularity Necromancer Skills and Runes

 Frailty

 Scent of Blood.
-Taking a curse into the build
+Taking a curse

-will allow you the safety of
+into the build will allow you the safety of

-Dayntee's Binding, at the expense of greater
+Dayntee's Binding, at the

-mobility options (see this build's gear page
+expense of greater mobility options (see this build's gear page for more information).

 In order to take advantage of the massive Scythe of the Cycle bonuses,